PhilipMa2/Lion-Study-Buddy/README.md

 *A Note for Feature Tests*
 These tests expect "frank@example.com" email and "frank789" passcode to be the valid login for student with first name "Frank" in our database.

+## Features

+#### Log in
+* students log in and out of their own account
+* matching and requesting to match are only available after the student's identity has been verified through log in

+#### Posts
+* students create and delete posts requesting a study buddy for other students to see
+* students indicate the course, frequency of study, number of students in group, and optionally a tag or short written description of focuses of the study group

+#### Post Filtering & Sorting
+* students are able to filter all open posts by course name
+* students are able to sort posts by number of overlapping times with their own schedule

+#### Matching - 2-way response to posts
+* students request to match with a post by clicking on a post and pressing "Request to Match"
+* students have the option to accept or decline people who request to match in their profile
+* if a student is on a post that does not match their availability, there should be a flash warning
+* students cannot request to match their own post
+* students are matched iff both parties have approved of the match

+#### Profile
+* students have their own customizable profiles, where they can disclose information they believe is relevant for potential study buddies to know
+* students indicate their availabilities for study via the schedule visualizer
+* students' privacy is protected based on the access level (ie. match status) of the user viewing their profile.
+In other words, sensitive information like email and last name will not be disclosed until both parties have agreed to match.